 Spanish is a Truly Global Language

-Often, people forget the influence of Spanish, but Spain as a coloniser spread the language around the western hemisphere in the 14th to 15th centuries, doing its very best to displace indigenous languages.
+Often, people forget the influence of Spanish, but Spain as a colonizer spread the language around the western hemisphere in the 14th to 15th centuries, doing its very best to displace indigenous languages.
 Today, twenty-one countries have adopted Spanish as their official language.
-This means Spanish takes second place as one of the most widely spoken global languages.
+This means the Spanish language takes second place as one of the most widely spoken global languages.
 Chinese languages take the lead.
 In the United States alone there are at least 41 million who speak Spanish as their primary language, while 12 million consider themselves to be bilingual.
 Overall, more than 400 million people throughout the world speak Spanish.

 Spanish in the United States

 By 2050 the biggest number of Spanish speakers in the world is expected to be in the United States.
 At the moment more and more university students in the country choose to study Spanish.
 In fact, Spanish is studied more than any other language in the country.

 Today, platforms created by social media are how customers are influenced to buy products.
 This is where well-known brand names like Pepsi, Nestle, and Coca-Cola show their presence.
 Their main languages for communication include Spanish which they use to target customers in Spanish-speaking countries, of which there are 377 million of them throughout the world.

 Spanish and the global business sector